Artificial intelligence content detection: Text detection

 In May 2023, a professor at Texas A&M University–Commerce used ChatGPT to detect whether his students' content was written by it, which ChatGPT said was the case.
 As such, he threatened to fail the class despite ChatGPT not being able to detect AI-generated writing.
 No students were prevented from graduating because of the issue, and all but one student (who admitted to using the software) were exonerated from accusations of having used ChatGPT in their content.

 In July 2023, a paper titled "GPT detectors are biased against non-native English writers" was released, reporting that GPTs discriminate against non-native English authors.
 The paper compared seven GPT detectors against essays from both non-native English speakers and essays from United States students.
 The essays from non-native English speakers had an average false positive rate of 61.3%.

 An article by Thomas Germain, published on Gizmodo in June 2024, reported job losses among freelance writers and journalists due to AI text detection software mistakenly classifying their work as AI-generated.

 In September 2024, Common Sense Media reported that generative AI detectors had a 20% false positive rate for Black students, compared to 10% of Latino students and 7% of White students.

-To improve the reliability of AI text detection, researchers have explored digital watermarking techniques.
+To improve the reliability of AI text detection, researchers have explored digital watermarking techniques (see Text watermarking).
 A 2023 paper titled "A Watermark for Large Language Models" presents a method to embed imperceptible watermarks into text generated by large language models (LLMs).
 This watermarking approach allows content to be flagged as AI-generated with a high level of accuracy, even when text is slightly paraphrased or modified.
 The technique is designed to be subtle and hard to detect for casual readers, thereby preserving readability, while providing a detectable signal for those employing specialized tools.
 However, while promising, watermarking faces challenges in remaining robust under adversarial transformations and ensuring compatibility across different LLMs.